How to hunt pressured mule deer.

 When the going gets tough in hunting season, you've got to think strategically and be willing to adapt to find the mature bucks.

-Here is how to hunt pressured muley bucks using a few tips and tricks made popular by whitetail hunters in the Midwest.
+Here is how to hunt pressured North American muley bucks using a few tips and tricks made popular by whitetail hunters in the Midwest.

 Don't neglect the more urban areas

-When many hunters think of typical mule deer states, the thing of the open high country areas of Colorado, Idaho, Utah, New Mexico, Montana or Wyoming.
+When many hunters think of typical mule deer states, the thing of the open high country areas of big game states like Arizona, Colorado, Idaho, Utah, New Mexico, Montana or Wyoming.
 While there are plenty of big bucks to be found in the backcountry, many hunters ignore the deer habitat close to urban areas.

 I lived in a moderate-sized Wyoming town for a short time (population around 10,000).
 While there were lots of big muley bucks running around the countryside outside the city, I was astounded by how many big bucks were living IN the city!
 And why not?
 They're safe from hunters there.